Mike Scaccia: Life and career

 Scaccia was born in Babylon, New York.
 He was of Italian descent and had three older sisters.

 Scaccia's first band, Spectrum, was formed with high school friends Chuck and Chad Williams on guitar and bass, Johnny Carpenter on drums and Barry (Baron) Lane on vocals.
 Bruce Corbitt eventually replaced Barry Lane on vocals.
 Scaccia left Spectrum in late June 1982; the next year, he formed Rigor Mortis with schoolmates Harden Harrison and Casey Orr.
 Bruce Corbitt was added to the lineup on vocals in the summer of 1986.
 Within five years they landed a major label deal with Capitol Records in 1987.
 In 1988, Rigor Mortis released their self-titled debut album via the label.

 In 1989, Scaccia was asked by Al Jourgensen to join his band Ministry for their 1989–1990 The Mind is a Terrible Thing to Taste tour.
-Jourgensen was so impressed by Scaccia's talents that he included him into the band full-time.
+Jourgensen was impressed by Scaccia's talents that he included him into the band full-time.
 Scaccia left Rigor Mortis in 1991.
 He then went on to record and tour for Ministry's next album, Psalm 69, throughout 1992.
 He also played on their Lollapalooza tour.

-Throughout 1994–1995, recording began on Ministry's follow-up to Psalm 69..., Filth Pig.
-They relocated to Austin, Texas where sessions took place.
+Throughout 1994–1995, recording began on the Ministry's follow-up to Psalm 69..., Filth Pig.
+They relocated to Austin, Texas, where sessions took place.
 Amidst the recording, on August 29, 1995, Scaccia was arrested at a Wal-Mart for heroin possession.
-He was originally confronted because he resembled an armed-robbery suspect and he was carrying a case that they thought might contain a gun.
-When they opened the case, they found heroin instead.
+He was originally confronted because he resembled an armed-robbery suspect and was carrying a case that they thought might contain a gun.
+They found heroin in the case instead.
 Scaccia was arrested and then released on $2,500 bail.
-He left the band right after completing Filth Pig, in attempt to rid off his addiction.
+He left the band right after completing Filth Pig, in an attempt to rid off his addiction.